 The burnt out part of the new hall was demolished in the 1950s, but the older Derby Wing (or Service Wing) dating from the 1700s house is still in good condition.
 Although much modified it’s an impressive building- built of brick and standing on a stone plinth.
 This section used to contain the servants hall and kitchen.
 Inside a triple arched fireplace dates the structure with a keystone of 1736.
 It stands besides the Grade II listed farm buildings which include a barn, stable block and a huge brewhouse.
 These are now used for a variety of businesses including artisans and artists, craft and gift shops and a popular café.

 The conservatory that once joined onto the new hall has seen better days and is looking very neglected.
 Originally built in 1860 its wooden frame is now beyond repair and will be replaced by an aluminium one in the same style in 2018.
 Hopefully it will be restocked and be a welcome addition to the formal garden it faces onto.
 The garden was originally designed by William Andrews Nesfield a noted landscaper of his time, who often worked with his brother-in-law Anthony Salvin, the above mentioned architect of Worden Hall.
 Nesfield is best known for his work at Kew Gardens and Castle Howard, but here he has left us a fiendish hedge maze.
 It is very tricky to solve right from the start- it has two entrances, one of which is false !

 The Georgian walled kitchen garden has been recently restored and restocked, with plants available for sale.
-It has a fascinating history of its own and will be the subject of a future post on this site.
-The extensive park grounds feature a woodland walk and the picturesque Grade II ice house and arch follies (see here) .
+It has a fascinating history of its own and to see our site post click here.
+The extensive park grounds feature a woodland walk and the picturesque Grade II ice house and arch follies (see here).
 A model ride on steam railway is a big draw on the weekends.

 Access and Opening Times